SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 in order for the code after the ``guard`` statement to be executed.
 Unlike an ``if`` statement,
-a ``guard`` statement always has an ``else`` clause --- the code inside the ``else`` clause is executed if the condition is not true.
+a ``guard`` statement always has an ``else`` clause --- the code inside the ``else`` clause is executed if the condition isn't true.

 .. testcode:: guard